 Okay, so despite some of the downsides to this method, which I outlined above, let's take a look at setting up Gmail to send and receive email from your web host's email service.
 First, we'll set up an email account with your web host, then after that, we'll connect Gmail to your web host's mail servers.

 The first thing we'll need to do is set up an email account for your website in cPanel.
 Let's go do that...

 Usually, this is just

 If you like, you can use the handy Password Generator to create a secure password.

 You can leave this set to the default.
 Some web hosts allow for unlimited inbox size, you can use that setting if you want.

-Great, you’ve created your new site-branded email address!
+Great, you've created your new site-branded email address for your business!

-Now all we need to do is get your web host’s mail server settings for the new account—we’ll need these settings to connect Gmail to your email account.
-We’ll do that next.
+Now all we need to do is get your web host's mail server settings for your new email account—we'll need these settings to connect things up to Gmail.
+We'll do that next.

-Okay, so you’ve created your professional, site branded email address via cPanel.
+So you've created your professional, site branded email address via cPanel.
 Now we want to connect this email address to Gmail.
-Let’s see how that’s done…
+You have your email settings handy, so let's go see how that's done...

-Okay, the first part of the process is complete—you’ve created your site branded email address.
-Now let’s head into the second part, which is to hook your new email address into your Gmail account.
-Specifically, what we’ll do in this section is set up the ability to receive email to your new email address.
-Later in the third part, we’ll set up Gmail to send email from this address too.
+Okay, the first part of the process is complete—you've created an email address for your business via cPanel.
+Now let's head into the second part of this tutorial, which is to hook your new email address into your Gmail account.
+Specifically, what we'll do in this section is set up the ability to receive email into your new email address within Gmail.
+Later in the third part, we'll set up Gmail to send email from your business email address too.